tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 ---
-title: MVVM Validation with KnockoutJS – Don’t put it in the View/HTML
+title: MVVM Validation with KnockoutJS – Don't put it in the View/HTML
 author: Eli Weinstock-Herman (tarwn)
 type: post
 date: 2016-03-02T18:22:10+00:00